Flyweight Pattern Tutorial

 associate client with concrete subclasses

 17. In practice, there may be multiple ConcreteFlyweight classes.
 To represent this, stereotype the ConcreteFlyweight class as PTN Cloneable.
-Right-click on ConcreteFlyweight class and select Stereotypes > Stereotypes... from the popup menu.
+Right-click on the ConcreteFlyweight class and select Stereotypes > Stereotypes... from the popup menu.

 stereotype concrete flyweight

-18. In the Stereotypes tab of class specification, select PTN Cloneable and click > to assign it to the class.
+18. In the Stereotypes tab of the class specification, select PTN Cloneable and click > to assign it to the class.
 Click OK to confirm.

 select ptn cloneable